Julianeme/slack_bot_hbtn/README.md

 		-Project 3
 		-Project n

-The bot requieres a appserver to keep running, there are some sites that provide such a service for free, but they have their limitations.
+The bot requieres an appserver run and redirect slack user requests to your flask app server, there are some sites that provide such a service for free, but they have their limitations.
 For testing this bot I used ngrok service, feel free to user your favorite appserver service.

-You must create an additional file named .env and place it in the same folder as the bot.py file this file must contain the following information:
+You must create an additional file named .env and place it in the same folder as the bot.py file, this file must contain the following information:

 SLACK_TOKEN=<YOUR SLACK_TOKEN>
 SIGNING_SECRET=<YOR SLACK SIGNING_SECRET>

-This is to keep your personal slack credentials secret and out of your github space.
+It is intended to keep your personal slack credentials secret and out of your github space.